external-secrets/external-secrets/docs/api-externalsecret.md

   explicitly sync individual keys or use `spec.dataFrom` to get **all values** from the external API.
-* you can also use `spec.dataFrom` to sync many secrets at once, based on a regular expression of their name or on tags/attributes
+* you can also use `spec.dataFrom` to sync many secrets at once, based on a regular expression of their name or on tags/attributes.
+You need to check if your provider implements this behavior or not.
 * you can specify how the secret should look like by specifying a `spec.target.template`